pomerium/pomerium/docs/reference/readme.md

 - Required
 - Example: `https://authorize.corp.example.com`

 Authorize Service URL is the location of the internally accessible authorize service.
-Multiple URLs can be specified with `authorize_service_url`.
+Multiple URLs can be specified with `authorize_service_urls`.

 ### Google Cloud Serverless Authentication Service Account